-Air traffic issue disrupts UK airport, no sign of drone ties
+Technical problem disrupted UK airport, no sign of drones

-LONDON (AP) — Birmingham Airport in England says it has temporarily suspended flight operations because of a problem with the air traffic control system.
+LONDON (AP) — Birmingham Airport in England says it has resolved a problem with its air traffic control system that prevented flights from taking off or landing for about two hours.

-There was no indication the situation in Birmingham is related to the drone sightings that caused major problems at London's Gatwick Airport in recent days.
+There was no indication the technical problem in Birmingham on Sunday was related to the drone sightings that caused major problems at London's Gatwick Airport in recent days.

-The airport said on its website Sunday evening that it was "working to resolve the issue as soon as possible."

-It is advising passengers to check with airlines for information on flight arrivals and departures that could be delayed.
+The grounded flights nevertheless caused their share of frustration and worry two days before Christmas.
+Passengers who had already boarded or reached departure gates were kept in a holding pattern, while some arriving flights were diverted to other airports in England.

 Advertisement